This originally appeared in Yes! Magazine.

 - Get to know your neighbors.
 Cooperate to save money and resources.

-- Go to your local farmers’ market each week before you head to the grocery store.
+- Go to your local farmers’ market each week before you head to the

 - Do some spring cleaning to identify everything in your home that you absolutely don’t need.
 Donate to help others save money and resources.